davidhdaw/press-me/README.md

 ## 🔒 Security Notes

-- Passwords are stored in plain text (development only)
+- Passphrases are stored in plain text (development only)
 - Login attempts are logged with IP addresses
+- Security lockout after 5 failed attempts
 - No rate limiting implemented
 - CORS enabled for development